Fusion-Lightguns/LG-42/Updates.md

+## Updates 8/4/24

+- Fixed misc errors on frame.
+- Made frame easier to slice & print.
+-Adding new pump lock soon im collabing on.

+## Updates 7/8/24

+- Added a Joystick-Cap if you want everything same color on module.
+- Tested and adjusted few things again lol.
+- Received some nice professional printed Lightguns assembling asap.
+- New pump works great, but im still trying to edit to make assembly easier .

 ## Updates 5/24/24:
 - Improved joystick cap again lol.
 - Added Joystick cap no buttons for people dont want buttons showing.